elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The unshift() method adds one or more elements to the beginning of an array in JavaScript, shifting existing elements up by one index, and returns the new length of the array.</div><br />
   <div><strong>Technical Response:</strong> The array shift() method removes the first element at the beginning array and returns the removed element.
 The shift method constantly changes the length of the collection.
 If the array is empty, then the shift method returns undefined.
 The shift method is generic; this method gets applied to objects that look like arrays.
 Objects that do not contain a length property mirroring the last in a series of consecutive, zero-based numerical properties may not behave properly.
-The shift method has no additional parameters because of its generic design.<br />
+The shift method has no additional parameters because of its generic design.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />